irishcoders/memory-games/README.md

 - email address: User are required to enter their email address where they want to receive future notifications about the game
 - Email Frequency: Here users are required to select how often they would like to be contacted about the game within a number of option ranging from daily, weekly, forthnightly and monthly
 - Feedback form: Although not mandatory, users have the option to enter their feedback about how the game app can be improved
+- The Registration page also has a **Quit Registration** option on top of the page for cases where users do not want to continue with registration.

 ### Registration Error Handling